TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 16/Exodus 16.31.md

 ---

-And the house of Israel called the name thereof Manna: and it was like coriander seed, white; and the taste of it was like wafers [made] with honey.
+The house of Israel called its name Manna, and it was like coriander seed, white; and its taste was like wafers with honey.